sithin-cnao/llm_review/README.md

 # The landscape of artificial intelligence in carbon ion radiotherapy: a scoping review
-Repository supporting the article submitted to the British Journal of Radiology (BJR)
+Repository supporting the article submitted to La Radiologia Medica

 If you use this codebase for your research, please cite our paper if available; otherwise, please cite this repository:
 ```bibtex